nolan-at-pieces/pieces-sidebar-docs/public/content/meet-pieces/windows-installation-guide.md

 There are a series of on-screen prompts to navigate through when installing the Pieces Desktop App and PiecesOS, through either the `.exe` or `.appinstaller` installation methods.

-1. **User Account Control (UAC):** If prompted by Windows’ User Account Control, click `Yes` to allow the installer to make changes.
+1. **User Account Control (UAC):** If prompted by Windows' User Account Control, click `Yes` to allow the installer to make changes.

 2. **Install Location:** Choose where to install Pieces (default location is recommended) and click `Install`.

 3. **Select Additional Tasks:** Check `Create a desktop shortcut` or `Automatically start Pieces for Developers` if preferred.

-4. **Ready to Install:** Click `Install`**.**
+4. **Ready to Install:** Click `Install`.

 5. **Installation Progress & Completion:** Wait for the installation to complete.
-Once finished, you’ll see a confirmation message.
+Once finished, you'll see a confirmation message.
 Click `Finish` to close the installer.

 ## Enterprise & Advanced Security Considerations

 Some Windows systems—particularly those in enterprise environments or with advanced security settings—may require using an `.exe` package (default installer) instead of an `.appinstaller` package (AppInstaller) for compatibility reasons.

-If you find that your environment is restrictive or that the `.appinstaller` package doesn’t work properly, consider using the `.exe` version or an alternative method.
+If you find that your environment is restrictive or that the `.appinstaller` package doesn't work properly, consider using the `.exe` version or an alternative method.

 ## Post-Installation Tips

-Read the documentation below for some tips and information to make sure you’re up and running with the latest version(s) of PiecesOS and the Pieces Desktop App, as well as steps to uninstall Pieces software from your Windows device.
+Read the documentation below for some tips and information to make sure you're up and running with the latest version(s) of PiecesOS and the Pieces Desktop App, as well as steps to uninstall Pieces software from your Windows device.

 ### Updating